nodejs/quic/doc/api/quic.md

 added: REPLACEME
 -->

-Emitted when a path validation result as been determined.
+Emitted when a path validation result has been determined.
 This event is strictly informational.
 When path validation is successful, the `QuicSession` will automatically update to use the new validated path.